 The BBC and other media networks carried a news story this week about a new vulnerability, the Heartbleed bug, that has been discovered in a widely used, but probably unknown to most, software library.

 OpenSSL is used on around 66% of the internet to protect sensitive information (names, passwords, etc.) when it passes from one server to another.
 A fix is available, which all providers are now applying.
 As a result of this, you might be advised by your cloud service providers to change your password.
 For example, I just received an email from Bufferapp.com (if you have a number of social media accounts you should check Buffer out).
 They had to apply the fix and advised me to change my password – which I have done!

 You should also think about your website.

-Those of you that host your site with DMJ are not affected – the version of OpenSSL we use is not vulnerable to this attack.
+Those of you who host your site with DMJ are not affected – the version of OpenSSL we use is not vulnerable to this attack.
 However, if you host elsewhere it might just be worth pinging an email to your web hosts to ask if you need to reset your account password.

 Sensible advice about passwords